 How do I register at the City Hall?

 How do I open a Dutch Bank account?

 Firstly, choose a bank!
 The three largest banks in the Netherlands are ABN Amro, ING and Rabobank.
-Rabobank will be present at this year’s One Stop Shops, so you can open an account right on campus should you choose this option.
+A smaller Bank (bunq) will be present at this year’s One Stop Shops, so you can open an account right on campus should you choose this option.
 To open an account, you require certain documents that vary with the bank you choose.
 For more information regarding this and to make an appointment, please visit the website of the international office about the One Stop Shop.

 What is DigiD and how do I get one?

 DigiD is an online identity verification system that grants you access to many Dutch government services online.
 Once you register for one on their website, you will receive an activation code by mail within a week.
 Apply for you DigiD online here.